[HISTORY: Adopted by the Board of Trustees of the Village of Cobleskill as indicated in article histories. Amendments noted where applicable.]

 All department heads shall file an immediate notification with the Village of Cobleskill Planning, Environment and Codes Office when any UFPO registration has been requested.
 The Village of Cobleskill Planning, Environment and Codes Office will maintain a calendar of all right-of-way intrusion requests and permit applications that are submitted.

 Any Village official, or his or her designee, is authorized to issue a stop-work order, upon witness or notice of potentially unauthorized work being performed until such reasonable time that verification of applicable permits can occur.
-Any person, firm, association or corporation convicted of violating any provision of this article shall, for a first offense, be guilty of a violation punishable by a fine of not more than $250 or imprisonment for a term not exceeding 15 days, or both.
+Any person, firm, association or corporation convicted of violating any provision of this article shall, for a first offense, be guilty of a violation punishable by a fine of not more than $250.
 In addition, such person, firm, association or corporation shall be subject to a civil penalty not exceeding $1,000 or double the cost to the Village of repairing any damage caused by the violation, whichever is greater.
-A second or subsequent conviction of any provision of this article shall be a Class A misdemeanor punishable by a fine of not more than $1,000 or imprisonment for a term not exceeding 1 year, or both.
+A second or subsequent conviction of any provision of this article shall be punishable by a fine of not more than $1,000.
 In addition, for a second or subsequent violation, such person, firm, association or corporation shall be subject to a civil penalty not exceeding $2,000 or triple the cost to the Village of repairing any damage caused by the violation, whichever is greater.
-Upon a third or subsequent conviction of any provision of this article the court may enjoin such person, firm, association or corporation from participating in any manner in excavation work within the Village for a period of two years.
+Upon a third or subsequent conviction of any provision of this article, the court may enjoin such person, firm, association or corporation from participating in any manner in excavation work within the Village for a period of two years.